-Data on the existing provision of elderly We recommend that the parish take as its need housing is not maintained at the very figure for specialist dwellings a minimum of 107 dwellings, split approximately 40% affordable and 60% market.
-There could also be a need for up to ONS Population Provision 2014 report identified that in 22 additional places of retirement housing, or, 2014 there were 1729 care homes for where desired by residents, the adaptation of existing homes or provision of new ones SHMA15 suggesting an increase in the according to Lifetime Homes standards. over 65 age group of 25% over the However, there is no obligation for all these to be Plan Period, this is likely to increase provided within the parish itself and clearly in some cases, it would not be economically feasible to do so.
-We would encourage WPC to Rotherham, there would be a need for explore with RMBC the possibilities of allocating approximately 107 specialist housing sites for such housing should this be in line with
+Data on the existing provision of elderly We recommend that the parish take as its need figure for specialist dwellings a minimum of 107 dwellings, split approximately 40% affordable and 60% market.
+There could also be a need for up to ONS Population Provision 2014 report identified that in 22 additional places of retirement housing, or, where desired by residents, the adaptation of existing homes or provision of new ones according to Lifetime Homes standards.
+However, there is no obligation for all these to be provided within the parish itself and clearly in some cases, it would not be economically feasible to do so.
+We would encourage WPC to explore with RMBC the possibilities of allocating sites for such housing should this be in line with